Terence Tao: Analytic number theory and arithmetic combinatorics

 Tao and Ben Green proved the existence of arbitrarily long arithmetic progressions in the prime numbers; this result is generally referred to as the Green–Tao theorem, and is among Tao's most well-known results.
 The source of Green and Tao's arithmetic progressions is Endre Szemerédi's 1975 theorem on existence of arithmetic progressions in certain sets of integers.
 Green and Tao showed that one can use a "transference principle" to extend the validity of Szemerédi's theorem to further sets of integers.
 The Green–Tao theorem then arises as a special case, although it is not trivial to show that the prime numbers satisfy the conditions of Green and Tao's extension of the Szemerédi theorem.

 In 2010, Green and Tao gave a multilinear extension of Dirichlet's celebrated theorem on arithmetic progressions.
 Given a k × n matrix A and a k × 1 matrix v whose components are all integers, Green and Tao give conditions on when there exist infinitely many n × 1 matrices x such that all components of Ax + v are prime numbers.
 The proof of Green and Tao was incomplete, as it was conditioned upon unproven conjectures.
 Those conjectures were proved in later work of Green, Tao, and Tamar Ziegler.

+Views on artificial intelligence in mathematics

+Tao has become one of the most prominent mathematicians writing and speaking about the use of artificial intelligence (AI) and proof assistants in mathematical research; Quanta Magazine has described him as an evangelist for machine-assisted mathematics.
+He surveyed the area in the expository article "Machine-Assisted Proof" in the Notices of the American Mathematical Society, has served since 2024 on the advisory committee of the XTX Markets Artificial Intelligence Mathematical Olympiad Prize, and co-chaired a working group on generative AI during his term on the President's Council of Advisors on Science and Technology.

+Formalisation and large-scale collaboration

+Having earlier led several Polymath Project collaborations, Tao concluded that open collaboration at scale was constrained by the need for a human organiser to check every contribution, and that automated verification could remove that bottleneck.
+He began learning the Lean proof assistant in late 2023, and in November of that year launched a crowdsourced formalisation of the polynomial Freiman–Ruzsa conjecture he had proved with Timothy Gowers, Ben Green and Freddie Manners; volunteers completed it in roughly three weeks, with Tao writing little of the Lean code himself.

+In September 2024, he launched the Equational Theories Project, a pilot in machine-assisted collaboration that set out to determine every implication among the 4,694 simplest equational laws on magmas.
+Combining human-written and automatically generated proofs, all validated in Lean, the project resolved all 22,028,942 implications by April 2025 and turned up new magma constructions in the process.
+Tao regarded it less as a result in itself than as a demonstration of an "experimental" mode of mathematics analogous to experimental physics, in which large volumes of machine-checked work complement rather than replace conventional theory.